 The Company's ability to continue as a going concern is dependent upon the ability to ultimately generate future profitable operations and to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
-The Company has reported net losses and comprehensive losses for the financial years ended December 31, 2020 and December 31, 2019.
+The Company has reported net losses and comprehensive losses for the three months ended March 31, 2021 and for the year ended December 31, 2020.
 The Company's business does not currently operate on a self-sustaining basis and until it is successfully able to fund its expenditures from its revenues, its ability to continue as a going concern is dependent on raising additional funds.
 The Company expects to continue to sustain operating losses in the future until it generates revenue from the commercial production of its mineral properties.
 There is no guarantee that the Company will ever be profitable.